Complete algorithms for algebraic strongest postconditions and weakest preconditions in polynomial ODEs: Conclusion, further and related work

 The recent work of Kong et al. \cite{Kong} considers generation of invariant clusters, again based on templates.
-Nonlinear constraints on a template parameters are resolved via sum-of-squares (SOS) programming.
-The resulting approach also works for {semi}algebraic systems: in terms of generality and effectiveness, it appears to considerably improve on previous techniques.
-Again, completeness guarantees in our sense are not offered, though -- cf. the vertical airplane motion example in Section \ref{sec:experiments}.
-Compared to theirs, our approach appears to be slower: but a few more tens seconds of execution time seem to be a fair price for completeness.
+Nonlinear constraints on template parameters are resolved via symbolic computation; safety for semialgebraic systems is reduced, via Positivstellensatz, to Sum-of-Squares (SOS) programming.
+In terms of effectiveness, this method appears to considerably improve previous techniques.
+Kong et al.'s approach has strong similarities with our method for semialgebraic systems.
+Rather than relying on clusters, we generate families of invariants via the introduction of auxiliary variables $\xx_0$, denoting arbitrary points in the corresponding varieties.
+Differently from our approach, though, \cite{Kong} does not offer completeness guarantees in our sense.
+In particular, the method of \cite{Kong} only sometimes works with chains of ideals that stabilize after one step, that is Darboux polynomials.
+On the other hand, compared to theirs, our approach appears to be slower.
+It would be interesting to investigate if the more general invariants $J$ returned by our algorithm could be fruitfully employed in the approach of \cite{Kong}.

 Ideas from Algebraic Geometry have been fruitfully applied also in Program Analysis.
 Relevant to our work is M\"{u}ller-Olm and Seidl's \cite{Muller}, where an algorithm to compute all polynomial invariants up to a given degree of an imperative program is provided.
 Similarly to what we do, they reduce the core problem to a linear algebraic one.
-However, being the setting in \cite{Muller} discrete rather than continuous, the techniques employed there are otherwise quite different, mainly because: (a) the construction of the ideal chain is driven by the program's operational semantics, rather than by Lie derivatives; (b) only the polynomial invariants satisfied by \emph{all} initial program states are considered, which in a continuous setting would mostly lead to the trivial strongest postcondition.
+However, since the setting in \cite{Muller} is discrete rather than continuous, the techniques employed there are otherwise quite different, mainly because: (a) the construction of the ideal chain is driven by the program's operational semantics, rather than by Lie derivatives; (b) only the polynomial invariants satisfied by \emph{all} initial program states are considered, which in a continuous setting would mostly lead to the trivial strongest postcondition.
+A perhaps more crucial difference is that, when computing invariants, \cite{Muller} regards templates essentially as polynomials in $\reals[\mathbf{x},\mathbf{a}]$, rather than explicitly factoring out the template parameters $\mathbf{a}$.
+This can make the involved computations less efficient, as known algorithms for computing Gr\"{o}bner bases have a complexity which is exponential in the number of variables.

+Most of the material in this paper has been extended and revised from the conference paper \cite{Sofsem18}.
+With respect to \cite{Sofsem18}, here we include the following additional material: proofs, the discussion on the expressive power of auxiliary variables in Section \ref{sec:problem2}, the algorithmic presentation and the discussion on radical ideals in Section \ref{sec:compasp}, the examples about collision avoidance and Kepler laws in Section \ref{sec:experiments}, the extension to semialgebraic continuous systems in Section \ref{sec:semialg}, and an extended and revised discussion of related works in Section \ref{sec:discussion} and in the present section.